 Definition: What Is A Plant-Based Diet, According To Experts

 Diana Gariglio-Clelland, RD, says, “A plant-based diet is one that emphasizes fruits, vegetables, legumes, nuts, seeds, and whole grains over animal products like meats and dairy products.”
 A plant-based diet is also flexible.
-Registered dietitian Diana Gariglio-Clelland adds, “There are numerous types of plant-based diets, from “flexitarians” (people who primarily eat a vegetarian diet but have meat occasionally) to vegans who don’t consume any type of animal product.”
+As per the Harvard Medical School, there are numerous types of plant-based diets, from “flexitarians” (people who primarily eat a vegetarian diet but have meat occasionally) to vegans who don’t consume any type of animal product (1).

 Jenn LaVardera, RD, agrees.
 She says, “A 100% plant-based diet consists entirely of plant foods.
 That said, plant-based eating does not need to be black and white.
 Some people choose to eat mostly plant-based but may occasionally include animal-based foods like cheese, eggs or fish.”